AlexBHarley/hyperlane-utils/apps/ica-middleware/README.md

 #### Transaction validation

 If dapps enforce some kind of anti-tampering checks on transactions (e.g. making sure the data, from and to properties of a submitted transaction match what they gave to the wallet) it could lead to UX problems with these ICA's

-#### Origin chain signature

-Right now I don't have a good way to get the destination chain signature from an origin chain message.
-That means in the response payload to dapps, we currently pass the origin chain gas payment transaction.